 Every year, guests enjoy a three course dinner, fantastic entertainment, the chance to bid on some incredible live auction and silent auction items.
-They also have an opportunity to win a Forevermark Diamond from Mazzucchelli’s at our Champagne Diamond Bar; or a luxury men’s sports watch at our Sports Bar presented by Mazzucchelli’s and Gage Roads.
+They also have an opportunity to win a stunning diamond from Stefan Diamonds at our Champagne Diamond Bar (with champagne generously donated by Image Extra) or a luxury men’s sports watch at our Sports Bar presented by Stefan Diamonds and Running with Thieves.

 The primary purpose of The BrainChild Ball is to raise funds for the BrainChild Fellowship, a position currently held by Dr Raelene Endersby, co-head of the Brain Tumour Research Program at the Telethon Kids Institute.

 The BrainChild Ball 2021 – proudly presented by Spadaccini Homes

 The Pirate Ship Foundation proudly presents the BrainChild Ball – London Calling, on Friday 17th September 2021 in the Grand Ballroom at Crown Perth.